The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 12. Go outside for Free Entrance Days

 Every year, the National Park Service offers Free Entrance Days into more than 400 National Parks.
-The entrance fee is waived for a completely fee-free experience on specific days of the year.

-There are 5 free entrance dates in 2020, just check their website for the exact dates.
+There are 6 free entrance dates in 2024, just check their website for the exact dates.

 It’s important to note that though the fee is waved to enter the park, the other amenities such as camping, boat launches, transportation or special tours are still incurred.